ipr/qXpkLib/xadLha/README.txt

 Also: http://homepage1.nifty.com/dangan/en/Content/Program/Java/jLHA/Notes/Notes.html
 Original ANSI-C sources also in: http://gnuwin32.sourceforge.net/packages/lha.htm

-qLhaLib is a Qt-DLL based on based on lha-1.14i-ac20040929. qLhaLib should be relatively easily reusable on most platforms where Qt can be compiled (with differences regarding compilers..).
+xadLha is a Qt-DLL based on based on lha-1.14i-ac20040929. xadLha should be relatively easily reusable on most platforms where Qt can be compiled (with differences regarding compilers..).

 This version uses "xad" interface for supporting use from qXpkLib.